 Some ESPs will offer a plugin or connector that can synchronize the data with popular CRM systems like for instance Salesforce, Sage ACT! or Microsoft Dynamics.
 But not all plugins are created equal.

 Especially the transforming or validating / synchronizing data might not be that easy as it sounds.
 What is the most current or most trusted data?
 Which system has the updated permission info?
-Systems can get complex, even more complex to the point where nobody really knows what actually happens between systems.
+Systems can get complex, and more complex to the point where nobody really knows what actually happens between systems.

 The extra bonus consideration: Legacy systems

 An extra element is introduced when working with legacy systems.
-A legacy system is an old system that is no longer up to date and can cause a lot of hindrance.
+A legacy system is an old system that is no longer up to date and can cause a lot of hindrances.
 Modernizing legacy systems is seen as one of the biggest challenges in IT.
 The decision to keep or phase out a legacy system is very relevant when choosing a new Email service provider.

 Reasons to keep a legacy system can include the return on investment, there simply wouldn’t be a business case to justify the costs. or an email vendor lock-in (you are simply not able to leave).
 It can also be a lot of other reasons that have little to do with functionality.
 A legacy system can really get in the way of an efficient and productive workflow.